 Like peak load, base load is a key term in property management.
 While base load is considerably lower than a building’s peak load or even its normal operating load, base load represents energy that is being consumed around the clock.
 This adds up quickly.

-The average price of one kWh in the U.S. was 13.4 cents in January 2017.
-There are 8,760 hours in a non-leap year, meaning that each kW of base load costs roughly $1,174 per year.
+The average price of one kWh in the U.S. is 13.19 cents.
+There are 8,760 hours in a non-leap year, meaning that each kW of base load costs roughly $1,155 per year.
 By contrast, each kW of electric load during normal operating hours costs closer to $330 per year.
 This is because commercial and government buildings spend almost three-fourths of the time unoccupied.
 As a result, base load accounts for more than half of all electrical consumption in most buildings.

 With this in mind, it’s easy to see how a sensible business case can be made for cutting a commercial space’s base load.
 What’s the point in spending money on an empty building?